 A popular site for stargazing in North Wales is Capel Garmon, Betws-y-Coed.
 Hidden within the beauty of Snowdonia National Park, Capel Garmon is a sight within itself!
 An ancient tomb from the Neolithic era, it provides easy access and a clear view of the night sky.

 For a more traditional evening – there are pubs and restaurants a plenty in the nearby town of Llangollen.
-The Ponsby Arms is not only an eatery serving traditional pub grub, but a Cask Ale Emporium serving craft beer, malt whisky, various types of gin and more.
-With its cosy interior and generous sized beer garden, The Ponsby Arms is enjoyable all year round.
+The Ponsonby Arms is not only an eatery serving traditional pub grub, but a Cask Ale Emporium serving craft beer, malt whisky, various types of gin and more.
+With its cosy interior and generous sized beer garden, The Ponsonby Arms is enjoyable all year round.